tantodefi/xmtp-js/README.md

 Fix current known bugs regarding xmtp metadata upload and profile data erasure

 ## Getting Started

+the xmtp.up app code is in the apps/xmtp.chat directory

 The app is built using the [XMTP client browser SDK](/sdks/browser-sdk/README.md), [React](https://react.dev/), and [RainbowKit](https://www.rainbowkit.com/).
 It is ready for both LUKSO and Ethereum environments.